 What's on and films to see in English on Friday / Saturday

-A warm welcome to passengers onboard the Aidamar who arrived in port today.
+A warm welcome to passengers onboard Mein Schiff 4 who arrive in port today.

 MUSIC